FoxInFlame/MyAnimeListAdder/README.md

 #### New features of Version 1.3.4

-- Now uploaded all news on GitHub so it can use HTTPS
+- Now uploaded all news on GitHub so it can use HTTPS.
-- Brand new sidebar in Options
+- Brand new sidebar in Options.
-- Configurable aesthetical features in popup
+- Configurable aesthetical features in popup.
-  - Dynamic coloring
+  - Dynamic coloring.
-  - More information about anime
+  - More information about anime.
+- Export / Import settings so you don't lose them every update.
 - Probably more.

 #### Removed features from previous version (1.3.4)